boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-6-jenkins-pipeline.md

 1. Add a build step to execute a system groovy script.

-1. Paste in the script from
+1. Paste in the script from this URL [https://github.com/boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/blob/master/jenkinsScripts/jobGenerator.groovy](https://github.com/boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/blob/master/jenkinsScripts/jobGenerator.groovy)

-[https://github.com/boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/blob/master/jenkinsScripts/jobGenerator.groovy](https://github.com/boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/blob/master/jenkinsScripts/jobGenerator.groovy)
+*if you are running with a Nexus port other than 8081, see [note in appendix IV](appendix-1v-different-ports.md)*

 8. Save